vptyp/vptyp/README.md

 🔭 I'm working in LG Electronics as Software Engineer in webOS development team on cloud gaming performance project.

-👯 I’m looking to collaborate with anyone, who wants to start some interesting project (from 2d platform game to new engineering solution for some math distribution)
+👯 I’m looking to collaborate with anyone, who wants to start some interesting project

 📱 Easiest way to contact with me: @vptyp - telegram